PaulZC/Nanosecond_LED_Flasher_Shield/Documentation/Hardware/README.md

 ![LMG1025](https://github.com/PaulZC/Nanosecond_LED_Flasher_Shield/blob/master/img/LMG1025.JPG)

-The LMG1025 is designed to drive a GaN FET to switch a LIDAR source, but with pull-up and pull-down current limits of 7A and 5A, it can drive a standard or high-brightness LED directly.
+The LMG1025 is designed to drive a GaN FET to switch a LIDAR source, but with pull-up and pull-down current limits of 7A and 5A it can of course drive a standard or high-brightness LED directly.

 The truth table for the LMG1025 is: